AVCHD to MXF Converter

 Frequently Asked Questions

-Can I trim during conversion?
+Can I trim, scale, or change frame size during the conversion?

 Rate AVCHD to MXF Converter Tool